laidbackware/nsxt-ansible-firewall-tutorials/nsxt-tutorials-1-dfw-ip-sets.md

 ## Firewall rule section
-As we want to enforce firewall policy on virtual machines controlled by NSX-T we want to insert a distributed firewall rule.
+As we want to enabled this policy on objects controlled by NSX-T we want to insert a distributed firewall rule.
 Luckily this is the default type of rule and we will let the rule apply everywhere.
-To ensure that only TLS/SSL is used over this rule we're going to add the context aware section.
+If there is a requirement to limit the scope of the rule, the applied_tos section can be used to apply the rule to certain logical ports.
+Scope and applied_tos will be covered in future tutorials.
+In this example the source field has been omitted, which means that the source will be set to any.
+Destination will be the new IP set and it will be an IPv4 rule.
+The service is set to DNS, which is one of the built in NSX service types.

 ```
 nsxt_firewall_section: